SmokinCaterpillar/pypet/doc/source/introduction.rst

 And now let's go through it one by one.
-At first we have a job to do, that is multiplying two values:
+At first, we have a job to do, that is multiplying two values:

 .. code-block:: python